| Home Earth

 Explore Vanuatu’s rich cultural history and its role in World War 2.

-Compilation of selected chapters and articles about the history of the country formerly known as the New Hebrides.
+A timeline of Vanuatu's history, the country formerly known as the New Hebrides.

 History of Vanuatu